NicoVIII/GogApi/README.md

 dotnet fake build --target Release
 ```

+If you want to release a version you have to:

+-   Adjust RELEASE_NOTES.md
+-   Check if SECURITY.md has to be updated
+-   Run release.sh

 ### How to contribute

-*Imposter syndrome disclaimer*: I want your help.
+_Imposter syndrome disclaimer_: I want your help.
 No really, I do.

 There might be a little voice inside that tells you you're not ready; that you need to do one more tutorial, or learn another framework, or write a few more blog posts before you can help me with this project.